- Imaginate Team

 Creative Development Director

 Fiona joined Imaginate in September 2011.
 She originally trained as a flautist graduating with a Masters in Performance from the Royal Conservatoire of Scotland in 2001.
-Since then various jobs wtihin classical music, music theatre performance, arts education and curation have led to a focus on live performance for children and young people.
-Fiona has worked as a cultural coordinator, arts development officer and venue programmer.
-Her current role includes initiating and managing projects for artists and schools , mentoring, devising a year-round programme of artist development opportunities, curating platforms for artists incl. works in progress and scratch events.
-Fiona was previously on the Board of 7:84 Theatre Company and the CCA and is currently an Arts for Good Fellow for 2018.
+Since then various jobs within music, music theatre performance, arts education and curation have led to a focus on theatre and dance for children and young people.
+Fiona has worked as a freelance musician, cultural coordinator, arts development officer and venue programmer.
+Her current role includes initiating and managing projects and opportunities for artists and schools, mentoring, curating platforms for artists incl. works in progress and scratch events, and is Artistic Lead for PUSH+ (3-year Creative Europe co-operation project).
+Fiona was previously on the Board of 7:84 Theatre Company and the CCA and was an Arts for Good Fellow 2018/19.

 Molly joined Imaginate in January 2018.
 She is responsible for raising new income streams to support the organisation's core activities, with a focus on trusts & foundations and corporate partnerships.